Acceptance and Intolerance

 Any suggestions or innuendos directed at another person that can reasonably be read as sexual in nature

 These are, however, not the limitations of the definition of sexual harassment or sexual violence.
 Hemlock Tattoo will address any behaviour or reports from client or staff that can be reasonably defined as sexual harassment when and if it occurs.

 Touring the Space/Accessibility

-Hemlock Tattoo will provide images and videos of the space on our website for any person to view ahead of their appointment in order to give them an idea of the space, layout, amenities and accessibility.
-Any person can also view the outside of our building and surrounding area via google street view.
-We have a paid parking lot behind our building and ample street parking near our location.
+Hemlock Tattoo has access to images and videos of the space on our website for any person to view ahead of their appointment in order to give them an idea of the space, layout, amenities, location and accessibility.
+Any person can also view the outside of our building and surrounding area via google street view at #1 1111 3rd St SE, Calgary, Alberta.

 Please let us know...